MCJack123/UnkrawerterGBA/README.md

 # UnkrawerterGBA
 A tool to rip music from Gameboy Advance games that use the Krawall sound engine.
-Right now this is very WIP, and you'll need some technical know-how to get it working.
-I plan to update it so that it can a) extract & convert in one step, and b) automatically detect Krawall structures in a ROM.
+Right now this is very WIP, and you'll likely need some technical know-how to get it working.
+I plan to update it so that it can detect, extract & convert in one step.

+## `find_krawall_offsets`
+This tool automatically detects the necessary offsets for UnkrawerterGBA in a ROM file.
+This should work pretty well, but I can't guarantee the effectiveness of it yet.
+(It's been able to successfully find all of the offsets in my ROM.)

+### Compiling
+`$ gcc -o find_krawall_offsets find_krawall_offsets.cpp`

+### Usage
+`find_krawall_offsets` expects at least one argument with the path to the ROM file to search through.
+You can also give it an optional second argument that specifies the minimum number of consecutive addresses in a list that are required to detect it.
+This is set to 4 by default, but you'll need to set it lower for any modules with less than 4 patterns (my ROM had one of those).
+You can also give it a third argument which can be anything, and whose presence will tell the program to show all detected offsets with their type.
+This can be useful if you're having trouble finding all of the offsets and want to see what addresses were detected with what type.

 ## `extract_krawall_data`
 This tool extracts data of various types from the specified offsets in a ROM into separate files.
 This prepares the data to be converted into a suitable format.